Apollo 11: Cultural significance

 While most Americans were proud of their nation's achievements in space exploration, only once during the late 1960s did the Gallup Poll indicate that a majority of Americans favored "doing more" in space as opposed to "doing less".
 By 1973, 59 percent of those polled favored cutting spending on space exploration.
 The Space Race had been won, and Cold War tensions were easing as the US and Soviet Union entered the era of détente.
 This was also a time when inflation was rising, which put pressure on the government to reduce spending.
-What saved the space program was that it was one of the few government programs that had achieved something great.
+The space program was saved due to the perception that it was one of the few government programs that had achieved something great.
 Drastic cuts, warned Caspar Weinberger, the deputy director of the Office of Management and Budget, might send a signal that "our best years are behind us".

 After the Apollo 11 mission, officials from the Soviet Union said landing humans on the Moon was dangerous and unnecessary.
 At the time the Soviet Union was attempting to retrieve lunar samples robotically.
 The Soviets publicly denied there was a race to the Moon, and indicated they were not making an attempt.
 Mstislav Keldysh said in July 1969, "We are concentrating wholly on the creation of large satellite systems."
 It was revealed in 1989 that the Soviets had tried to send people to the Moon, but were unable due to technological difficulties.
 The public's reaction in the Soviet Union was mixed.
 The Soviet government limited the release of information about the lunar landing, which affected the reaction.
 A portion of the populace did not give it any attention, and another portion was angered by it.

-The Apollo 11 landing is referenced in the songs "Armstrong, Aldrin and Collins" by The Byrds on the 1969 album Ballad of Easy Rider and "Coon on the Moon" by Howlin' Wolf on the 1973 album The Back Door Wolf.
+The Apollo 11 landing is referenced in the songs "Armstrong, Aldrin and Collins" by the Byrds on the 1969 album Ballad of Easy Rider, "Coon on the Moon" by Howlin' Wolf on the 1973 album The Back Door Wolf, and "One Small Step" by Ayreon on the 2000 album Universal Migrator Part 1: The Dream Sequencer.